-- Bond issued by state or local governmental entities where the interest earned by investors is subject to federal income tax.
-There is no limit to the amount of municipal taxable bonds that a local government can issue. - Almost every development has a taxable tail, either in the form of a taxable bond or a traditional loan - Not every lender requires the taxable tail to be issued by a municipality, but the lender on Royal Pine does - They are cheaper to finance - Reduces legal fees and administrative financing
+- Bond issued by state or local governmental entities - Interest earned by investors is subject to federal income tax. - Almost every development has a taxable tail, either in the form of a taxable bond or a traditional loan. - Not every lender requires the taxable tail to be issued by a municipality, but Fannie Mae (lender) on Royal Pine does - They are cheaper to finance - Reduces legal fees and administrative financing